rodriigovieira/rn-challenge-2/README.md

 It features a simple Firebase integration, and all the data is fetched from a public Firebase project.

+This application is consuming a GraphQL API which is available here: https://github.com/rodriigovieira/expenses-api.
+It features a complete integration using React-Apollo, and it has a complete authentication system, with login, logout, sign up and password recovery.
+All expenses are associated with a specific user.

 # Screenshots

 <img src="/assets_github/HomePage.jpeg" height="490"> <img src="/assets_github/CreateExpenseGreen.jpeg" height="490"> <img src="/assets_github/CreateExpenseRed.jpeg" height="490">